texhex/SQLSimplePS/README.md

 ## Using the DATA property

-Until now, all command only added a single row but in most cases you want to deal with as many rows you require.
+Until now, all command only added a single row but in most cases you want to deal with more rows.

 SQL Simple supports this by using the ``Data`` property and mapping the properties of these external objects to the SQL Server object.

 For this example, we want to save the names, CPU time and the number of handles of the currently running processes to *TestTable*.
-We limit the list to processes that use more than 0 CPU and less than 10:
+We limit the list to processes that use more between 0 and 10 CPU time.

 ```powershell
 get-process | where-object CPU -gt 0 | where-object CPU -lt 10